Mollie Dyer

-Mollie Geraldine Dyer (1927–1998) was an Aboriginal Australian child welfare worker and community worker, best known for co-founding the Victorian Aboriginal Child Care Agency in 1977.
+Mollie Geraldine Dyer (1927–1998) was an Aboriginal Australian child welfare worker and community worker, best known for co-founding the Victorian Aboriginal Child and Community Agency in 1977.
 In later life, she was a respected elder and spokesperson, known as "Auntie Mollie".

 Early life and education

 Mollie Geraldine Dyer, later known as "Auntie Mollie," was born in 1927 in Barmah, Victoria, Australia, of Yorta Yorta descent.
 She was the daughter of Margaret Tucker, an Aboriginal activist involved in establishing the Australian Aborigines League, and Philip Tucker, an Irishman.

 Dyer grew up in Hawthorn and Hastings and was educated at a convent school in Abbotsford, where she was the only Aboriginal pupil.
 She would frequently travel to New South Wales to stay with her mother's family at Cummeragunja Mission.
 When Dyer's father was serving overseas during World War II, Dyer, aged 15, left school to enter the workforce, where she experienced significant racism.